Postman Alternatives

 1. Install Thunder Client from the VS Code extension marketplace.

-4. Cancel Postman once Thunder Client covers your daily flow.
+4. Cancel Postman once your daily flow lives in VS Code.

 Not for: Pass on Thunder Client if you are not a VS Code user; Insomnia or Bruno are shaped better as standalone apps.